TheHive-Project/CortexDocs/installation/install-guide.md

 If you would like to use pre-release, beta versions of our Docker images and help us find bugs to the benefit of the whole community, please use `thehiveproject/cortex:version-RCx`.
 For example `thehiveproject/cortex:3.0.0-RC4`.

 ### Binary
-The following section contains the instructions to manually install Cortex using binaries on **Ubuntu 16.04 LTS**.
+The following section contains the instructions to manually install Cortex using binaries on **Ubuntu**.

 #### 1. Minimal Ubuntu Installation
 Install a minimal Ubuntu 16.04 system with the following software:

 - Java runtime environment 1.8+ (JRE)
-- Elasticsearch 5.x (Cortex 3 also supports Elasticsearch 6.x)
+- Elasticsearch 6.x for Cortex 3.0, 7.x for Cortex 3.1

 Make sure your system is up-to-date: